 Are You Struggling To Stay Positive?
-Here’s How To Feel Good About Yourself Right Now
+Here’s How To Feel Better About Yourself Right Now

-When you’re struggling to stay positive and not get sucked into the vortex of negativity, you need to know how to feel good about yourself right now.
-Not sometime in the future, not when you finally achieve some milestone, you need to feel good about yourself right now.
+When you’re struggling to stay positive so you don’t get sucked into a vortex of negativity knowing how to feel better about yourself can allow you to shift your mood in a moment.
+Not sometime in the future, not when you finally achieve some milestone, not when you’re sharing your life with someone special — knowing how to feel good about yourself is a life skill every person needs to have.

-The fear that your negative feelings won’t ever go away, or won’t go away so easily is simply a false worry.
-Happiness, joy, and peace can seem so ephemeral, while sadness, heartache, and loneliness can feel everlasting.
+All your feelings are temporary, however, when you feel badly it’s easy to let the fear that your negative feelings will last forever take over.
+Rest assured this is simply a false worry.
+Happiness, joy, and peace can seem ephemeral, while sadness, heartache, and loneliness can feel everlasting.

-If you are struggling to stay positive, then follow these steps for how to feel good about yourself right now.
+If you’re struggling to stay positive follow these steps for how to feel better about yourself and change your mood in an instant!

 1. Brighten Someone Else’s Day